 The New Paltz Oracle is the official student newspaper of SUNY New Paltz, partially funded by the student activity fee.
-Circulation is 2,500.
+With a circulation of 1000, The Oracle is featured both on-campus and in numerous spots around town, and is published on a weekly basis, hitting stands and online each Thursday of the Fall and Spring semesters.

 Meetings and Writing Opportunities for Students